MatInGit/lume-deployment/readme.md

 transformer.updated # should be True

 x = transformer.latest_transformed
-# x should bea  dictionary with the transformed data, ready to be fed to the model
+# x should be a dictionary with the transformed data, ready to be fed to the model
 # {
 #     "x1": 1,
 #     "x2": 2,